 Interest earned on muni bonds is typically exempt from federal taxes and, in some cases, exempt from state and local taxes

-Muni bonds are interest-bearing debt obligations sold by a state, county, city, or other government agency or authority to finance public capital projects.
+Muni bonds are interest-bearing debt obligations sold by a state, county, city, or other government agency or authority to potentially finance public capital projects.
 In addition to schools, roads, and bridges, these projects may include hospitals, jails, stadiums, and low-income housing.

 In this example, the taxable equivalent yield “is being factored using only the federal income tax exemptions,” Shamailov said.
 “State and local exemption would push the taxable equivalent yields on municipals higher, which would improve the appeal to investors in lower tax brackets.”